 If you’re on the move though, a holdall perhaps isn’t the most practical of things and you’re going to need some kind of rucksack to carry your camp around.
 There are hundreds of them available on the market, from civilian to military, and for all budgets.
 Being an airsoft player, I couldn’t say no to a DPM bergen I got from a friend.

 It’s huge, rugged and looks the part.
 A good British army bergen is a great solution to carrying loads, with a truly epic 120l capacity (with the two large side pouches attached) and extra attachment points to add even more.

 These are easy to find second hand on a lot of sites, but be wary about personal sales on ebay because some might have damage, broken zips/straps etc. Basically you get what you pay for.
 Newer MTP models are available too, although a bit more expensive, but you are getting the ultimate backpack for your money.
 There’s also a site called http://www.jayjaysbrecon.co.uk which sells extra mods for bergens too in case you feel the need to carry even more.
 One thing that is worth getting is a rain cover like this to help keep your kit dry, especially if you have a couple of bits tied to the outside too.

 The one thing I would suggest with a big pack for your camping kit, is to avoid any that have internal compartments.
-It might seem a good idea from an organisational point of view, but if you have something too big to fit into a compartment (winter sleeping bag perhaps), then you’re a bit stuck.
+It might seem a good idea from an organisational point of view, but if you have something too big to fit into a compartment (winter sleeping bag perhaps), then you’re a bit stuck because the compartments don’t give you the flexibility to pack as you need to, and add unnecessary weight like zips and extra material.
 Keep it simple.